megorei/website-neo4j-ruby/source/how-tos/_rails_neo4j_app.md

 Neo4j::Session.current.query(query_string)
 ~~~

-Since Active Record is excluded from the application `db:seed` task is no longer available.
+Since Active Record is excluded from the application, `db:seed` task is no longer available.
 That's why I created a rake file with a couple of tasks.

 **lib/db.rake**